umee-network/docs/docs/overview/umee-overview/introduction.md

 ****

-Umee will be owned and [governed](/governance) by its users and contributors.
-Umee's on-chain [governance structure](/governance/governance-overview) can help align interests between different stakeholder groups.
+UX will be owned and [governed](/governance) by its users and contributors.
+UX's on-chain [governance structure](/governance/governance-overview) can help align interests between different stakeholder groups.

 :::